 - Litigation Support: If a fair settlement cannot be reached through negotiations, the Pacific Attorney Group can represent you in court.
 We will provide strong advocacy, present the evidence, and argue your case to seek a favorable outcome and fair compensation for your injuries.

-Book a consultation with us today to discuss the details of your workers’ compensation due to aggregate pre-existing conditions.
+Book a consultation with a Los Angeles workers compensation lawyer for aggravation of pre-existing condition today to discuss the details of your workers’ compensation due to aggregate pre-existing conditions.